 The Nepean Highway is the main north-south arterial road within the area, running along the north-eastern boundary, whilst Beach Road follows the western coastline.
-A regular grid network of arterial roads runs in both an east-west and north-south direction, as shown in Figure 11.1.
+A regular grid network of arterial roads runs in both an east-west and north-south direction, as shown in Error!
+Reference source not found.